EnsoIT/packer-windows-proxmox/README.md

 - oscdimg (normally found in Windows as part of the Windows ADK)

 # Links and sources
-Working with cloud-init and Windows is chalanging.
+Working with cloud-init and Windows is challenging.
 Windows doesn't accept an encrypted password.
 This can be fixed with a patch.
 More info can be found on on the following git repository: [Geco-IT](https://git.geco-it.net/GECO-IT-PUBLIC/Geco-Cloudbase-Init/src/branch/master).
 The Promox forum has a thread about Cloudbase and Windows VM's and how to make it work: [Proxmox Forum](https://forum.proxmox.com/threads/howto-scripts-to-make-cloudbase-work-like-cloudinit-for-your-windows-based-instances.103375/)